 Pull Up Technique

 As with all lifts that involve some skill, the technique on a pull-up is important.
-(For a demo of a strict pull-up, see the video on the right.)
+(Here is a demo of a strict pull-up.)

 Most people know the basics, but the key to mastering pull-ups (or just to stop sucking at them) is to learn how to kip properly.